ghost-on-kubernetes

 1. Check the example configurations

-2. Review the default values and make changes as needed
+2. Edit the default values and make changes as needed

 Understanding the Ghost Deployment Architecture on Kubernetes